-We are pleased to announce the 2012 Hydrocephalus Association Scholarship Awards recipients.
-The scholarships program marks its 18th year and we are very proud to honor these amazing young adults.
+We are pleased to announce the 2012 Hydrocephalus Association Scholarship Recipients.
+The scholarship program marks its 18th year and we are very proud to honor these amazing young adults.
 Despite the challenges and obstacles of having hydrocephalus, these future young leaders of our community are able to further their education, help their community and inspire their peers.

 These scholarships were funded by two Gerard Swartz Fudge Memorial Scholarship Funds, two Morris L. and Rebecca Ziskind Memorial Scholarship Funds, two Anthony Abbene Scholarship Funds, the Justin Scot Alston Memorial Scholarship Fund, the Mario J. Tocco Hydrocephalus Foundation Scholarship Fund, and the Giavanna Marie Melomo Memorial Scholarship Fund.

 We are very grateful to all the funders and the Scholarship Committee for all their support and dedication.